-The impact of differences in campus policies is reflected in the variability average EFCs.
-They are lower among the UL system which tends to prioritize the needlest students, and are generally higher among the two-year colleges which as a system tend to prioritize higher EFC students (Figure 9).
+The average EFCs are lower among the UL system which tends to prioritize the neediest students, and are generally higher among the two-year colleges which as a system tend to prioritize higher EFC students (Figure 9).

 Source: Administrative data provided by the Board of Regents.
 2017-18 financial aid data for public institutions.